Pouria-Farahani-developer/You-Donot-know-Js-Up-and-Going/README.md

 # You-Donot-know-Js-Up-and-Going
 <p> what is code ? </p>
-<p>A Program , often referred to as source code or just code , is a set of special instructions to thell the computer what tasks to perform. usually code is saved in a text file, although with javascript you can also type code directly into a developer console in a browser, which we'll cover shortly.</p>
+<p>A Program , often referred to as source code or just code , is a set of special instructions to tell the computer what tasks to perform. usually code is saved in a text file, although with javascript you can also type code directly into a developer console in a browser, which we'll cover shortly.</p>
 <p> what is computer language (Syntax) ?</p>
 <p>The rules for valid format and combinations of instructions is called a computer language,sometimes referred to as its syntax</p>
 <p>what is statements ?</p>